Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Diagnostic criteria:

-4. Deficiency of bases - AB, BE, BB, SB.
+4. Base deficiency - AB, BE, BB, SV.

-Clinical forms of acidosis
+Clinical forms acidosis

-Lactate acidosis
+Lactate - acidosis

 Etiopathogenesis.

-Diagnostics of the lactic acidosis:
+Diagnosis of lactic acidosis:

-Presence of metabolic acidosis associated with increased AR;
+The presence of metabolic acidosis associated with increased AR;

 Treatment:

-Elimination of the cause of lactic acidosis.
+Eliminating the cause of lactic acidosis.

 HCO3 deficiency - (mmol) = 0.3 * body weight (kg) * BE = ml 8.5% soda solution

-For 3% soda: BE * 0.8 * body weight
+For 3% soda: BE*0.8*body weight

-For 4% soda: BE * 0.6 * body weight
+For 4% soda: BE*0.6*body weight

-For 5% soda: BE * 0.5 * body weight
+For 5% soda: BE*0.5*body weight

 Etiopathogenesis